 What we do

-Export controls and sanctions compliance fall under Research Security and Compliance at the UM System.
+Export controls and sanctions compliance falls under Research Security and Compliance at the UM System.

 At MU and across the UM System we work collaboratively with offices on campus and outside agencies to ensure the University of Missouri complies with export control laws and regulations.

-Export controls are the U.S. laws and regulations that govern the distribution of technology, services and information to foreign people.
+Export controls are the U.S. laws and regulations that govern the distribution of technology, services and information to people and entities outside the United States.
 These laws and regulations apply when there are:

 - Potential military applications.